 While you can insert some “in-case-you-have-time” links, you should only make that one primary call-to-action prominent on your page to lead customers to what action you want them to take to increase the efficiency of your campaign.

-Don’t Over Clutter Your Copy
+Don’t Over-Clutter Your Copy

 This is a common mistake for a lot of marketers and they usually pay the price for it.
-Most consumers already have a stereotype about newsletters being filled with clutter, so you need to change their perspective by making sure that you keep your copy minimal and that you provide a lot of white spaces in your design.
+Most consumers already have a stereotype about newsletters being filled with clutter, so you need to change their perspective by making sure that you keep your copy minimal and that you provide a lot of white space in your design.

 Keep in mind that your customers will only spend a few minutes reading your email—at most.

 They don’t have all day to go through a long copy, so you need to make it as simple and concise as possible.
-You don’t need to put everything on your email newsletter because you’re trying to lead your customers to another page, after all.
+You don’t need to put everything in your email newsletter because you’re trying to lead your customers to another page, after all.
 You should also keep your design simple.

 White space is very important because it makes your content easy to digest, especially for people who are reading emails on their mobile phones.
 And if you’re using images, don’t forget to include alt text to make it easy for customers who might not have a strong Internet connection or those who don’t have images enabled to know what those images are.